Richard Boyle, 6th Earl of Shannon

-Richard Henry Boyle, 6th Earl of Shannon (15 May 1860 - 1906) was a politician in Canada's Northwest Territories.
+Richard Henry Boyle, 6th Earl of Shannon (15 May 1860 – 11 December 1906) was a politician in Canada's Northwest Territories.
 He served as a member of the Legislative Assembly of the Northwest Territories from 1885 to 1887.

 Early life

 Boyle was the son of Henry Boyle, 5th Earl of Shannon and Lady Blanche Emma Lascelles.

 Political career

 Boyle ran for a seat to the Legislative Assembly of the Northwest Territories in the 1885 Northwest Territories election.
 He defeated candidate George C. Ives to become the first Member for the new electoral district of Macleod.
 Boyle did not serve a full term in office before resigning, vacating his seat in 1887.
+He died at Monachty Mansion in Cardiganshire, Wales on 11 December 1906.